WaveBeans/wavebeans/readme.md

 * generate signals and new instruments;
 * change existing signals, wave-files or audio streams;
 * mix different audio stream together;
-* research and explore signals.
+* research and explore audio signals;
+* make preparation for machine learning algorithms.

 Everything using one tool in single- or multi-threaded environment, or even distributing computation across multiple nodes (WIP).